 The role of Local Committees: Scheme of Delegation

-The Trust operates local committees through a Scheme of Delegation,which is available to view here in our governance handbook.
+The Trust operates local committees through a Scheme of Delegation, which is available to view in our governance handbook here.

-A half termly workplan helps to guide the work of the local committee.
+A workplan helps to guide the work of the local committee - available to adapt here.

 The current membership of local committees for each school can be found on individual school websites and will include staff and parent representation.